frankier/skelshop/README.md

    * Output the result to another video
  * Convert from some existing JSON based dump formats
  * More coming soon...

+## Documentation

+In addition to this README, [some more in-depth documentation is available](https://frankier.github.io/skelshop/).

 ## Screenshot